 Investors who do not adopt a long term discipline of a buy and hold strategy tend not to outperform the markets let alone professional fund managers.
-That said, the two scenarios I have described may be optimized when investors adopt a dollar cost averaging approach.
+That said, the two scenarios I have described in this and my previous article may be optimized when investors adopt a dollar cost averaging approach.
 This strategy does not rely on timing the market.
 Investors buy in at regular intervals during the accumulation phase of their lives and sell off at regular intervals during the decumulation phases of their lives.
-They view the worst performance months of the market as times to buy, because investments are on sale.
+They view the worst performance days of the market as times to buy, because investments are on sale.
 They hold on to those investments during times when those investments experience exceptional growth.
 The average cost of buying the investment over time may be lower.
-What’s more, the downside risk may be offset by working with value oriented fund managers that offer downside protection in addition to upside potential when setting up investment portfolios.

 Many investors do well and feel less stressed when they rely on professionals to manage the timing of purchases and sales of investments forming a portfolio.2 A key consideration is selecting the right combination of investments that will help investors meet their goals.
 Another one is the cost associated with having investments managed actively and the value received for the advice and planning investors get from accredited financial advisors in exchange for those investment expenses.
 This is another example of doing this for yourselves, not by yourselves.
 Seek out a professional accredited advisor to help you out.

 1 Source: Morningstar Research Inc., January 1, 2012 to December 31, 2021.